ashayssaoji/CentWise/README.md

 ## Key Features 🚀

 1. Login and Signup
-   Allows the user to create a new profile or login into an existing account
+   Allows the user to create a new profile or log into an existing account

 2. Forgot password functionality
    Allows the user to reset their password, with the forgot password functionality, using the nodeMailer